 - Organizations: Corporations and employers (e.g. banks, law firms), colleges, boards, places of worship, schools, camps, boards, support groups, military bases

-- Description: This starts with Anne Moss’ story of her son Charles and focuses on red flags and other indications that a child may be struggling.
+- Description: This starts with Anne Moss’ story of her son Charles and focuses on red flags and other indications that a child or adult may be struggling.
 Real life examples from text messages to social media posts are presented to show what people say when they are suicidal and a basic primer of what you should and should not do.
 Beacon Tree programs are briefly introduced and local suicide hotlines and resources

 13 Reasons Why Not.
 Starting the conversation

 - Organizations: Churches and places of worship, youth groups, schools, camps, YMCA groups, scouting groups